huzaifa-123/mindful-anxiety-quiz/README.md

 # Mindful Anxiety Quiz

+---

 ## Overview

 The **Mindful Anxiety Quiz** is a React-based web application designed to guide users through a personalized anxiety assessment and deliver a customized calming plan.
-The quiz collects user data through a multi-step flow, analyzes the responses, and presents a tailored plan to support mental wellness.
+The quiz collects user data through a multi-step flow, analyzes responses, and presents a tailored plan to support mental wellness.

 ---